amazon-science/few-shot-object-detection-benchmark/datasets/README.md

 ### 7. KITTI

-KITTI dataset can be downloaded from the github page.
+KITTI dataset can be downloaded from the link below.
 Note that we use this version:

     http://www.svcl.ucsd.edu/projects/universal-detection/